Treefrog/Handbook/Manual/PersonalAppointments.md

 > Be smart about your appointments.

-<i>The whole point of Treefrog is to make life better for you - to allow you to take time off if you need it.</i>
+*The whole point of Treefrog is to make life better for you - to allow you to take time off if you need it.*

 But that doesn't mean to say you should abuse the system.